harshini-20-05/compiler-/README.md

 **COMPILER**

+**wec_compiler**
+   - this zip file consists of the following files as mentioned below:
 **wec_task.c**
 . file contains the handwritten c code for lexer and parser.
 .
 It was done to get the idea of how does a lexer and parser work.